“In his hand is the life of every creature and the breath of all mankind.”

 “Oh give thanks to the Lord…”

-A cold wind blows down from the Sierra’s.
+A cold wind blows down from the mountains.
 I pull my scarf up around my head, hoping to ward off the chill.
-I’m walking in the fold of the day where the morning turns into the fullness of the afternoon.
+I’m walking in the fold of the day where the morning turns into the afternoon.
 A handful of leaves scatter across the street and then settle.
-Their small racket stirs within me memories of winters past; nights spent in front of crackling fires with friends.
-I hold their faces in my heart and I’m warmed.
+Their small racket stirs within me memories of winter nights spent in front of a crackling fire with friends.
 Overhead, the warning of a crow, a shrill crisp note, called over and over, breaks the quiet.
 Further down the road, I walk past a woman sitting in a rocker on her front porch.
 She waves to me as if we are long-lost friends.
 I smile and return the wave.
 I’m glad to be alive on this blustery day.

 I promise myself that when I return home I will make an entry in my journal: “Today is a good day.”
-I’ll thumb through old posts and read of the days when I was barely surviving.
-They remind me how amazing my life is now.
 I haven’t won the lottery, or made a lot of money, or been asked for my hand in marriage, but still, it’s a good day.
 I’ve felt the wind.
 I’ve heard the sounds of nature.
 I’ve remembered friends and waved to a stranger.
 These small things that seem so inconsequential are the things that make life worth living.
 I give thanks to God for them.